A Guide to Symmetric Mass Generation in Lattice-QCD: SMG in lattice systems

-Both diagrams in Fig.~\ref{RG} possess an IRFP on the axis $ u = 0$, which was motivated by Fig.~\ref{massratio}.
-The two scenarios of RG diagrams give different predictions for the mass ratio $R$ at the SMG transition $\beta_c$.
-In diagram Fig.~\ref{RG}$(a)$, the SMG transition corresponds to another fixed point with $u^\ast \neq 0$, suggesting that at the SMG transition there is no IR $\SU(4)_L \times \SU(4)_R$ symmetry, leading to a different value of the mass ratio $R_c \neq 1$.
-In fact, the RG diagram Fig.~\ref{RG}$(a)$ implies that in the thermodynamic limit $R$ would jump from $1$ for $\beta > \beta_c$, to another value $R_c$ at $\beta = \beta_c$.
+The SMG transition corresponds to another fixed point with $u^\ast \neq 0$, suggesting that at the SMG transition there is no IR $\SU(4)_L \times \SU(4)_R$ symmetry, leading to a different value of the mass ratio $R_c \neq 1$.
+In fact, the RG diagram Fig.~\ref{RG} implies that in the thermodynamic limit $R$ would jump from $1$ for $\beta > \beta_c$, to another value $R_c$ at $\beta = \beta_c$.
 We stress that this discontinuous jump only occurs in the thermodynamic limit $L \ra \infty$.
 At any finite $L$ the ratio $R$ is a smooth function of $\beta$, and the functions $R(\beta)_L$ should cross at the same point $R_c$.
 This is because we expect the dimensionless number $R$ to be a universal function of $\beta - \beta_c$ and $L$: \beqn R(L^{1/\nu} (\beta - \beta_c)), \ \ \ R(+\infty) = 1. \eeqn $R_c = R(0)$ at $\beta = \beta_c$ is a universal value.
-RG diagram Fig.~\ref{RG}$(a)$ predicts $R(\beta)_L$ sketched in Fig.~\ref{massratioplot}$(a)$.
+The RG diagram Fig.~\ref{RG} predicts $R(\beta)_L$ as sketched in Fig.~\ref{massratioplot}.

 This ``jump" of dimensionless quantities at a quantum phase transition is analogous to the behavior of the Binder cumulant at a second order phase transition.
 Similar behaviors of dimensionless quantities have been discussed in various contexts in condensed matter literature.